upwaveHQ/API-Doc/source/includes/_tasklistitems.md

 ```

 This endpoint retrieves all the TaskListItems you can access in a paginated fashion.
+They are ordered by sort_index which really only makes sense when filtering using the Card parameter.

 A TaskListItem is essentially a subtask and consist of a description, a field determining if its finished or not, and a sort index.